kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 - **Reliance on annotations for extensibility**.
 The annotations approach to extensibility leads to the limited portability and awkwardness of the API.
 - **Insufficient permission model**.
-The Ingress API is not well-suited for multi-team  clusters with shared load balancing infrastructure.
+The Ingress API is not well-suited for multi-team clusters with shared load-balancing infrastructure.

 The Gateway API addresses those limitations, as the next section will show.